Carldst/SR_Emotion_Recognition/README.txt

-Social Robotics LAB - Emotion Recognition using KNN algorithms.
+TP Social Robotics LAB - Emotion Recognition using KNN algorithms.
+This is a scholar work with Célestin HERNANDEZ.

-In this lab, we've created an KNN algorithms to recognize emotions : angry, disgust, fear, happy, neutral, sad, suprise. in the main.py you have the code and archive is a bunch of picture 48x48 greyscale faces from kaggle.
+In this lab, we've created a KNN algorithms to recognize emotions : angry, disgust, fear, happy, neutral, sad, suprise. in the main.py you have the code and archive is a bunch of picture 48x48 greyscale faces from kaggle.